anderspetersson/django-bigbrother/README.md

 `aggregate_function`: The Django ORM aggregation object to be used for aggregating the data for graph data.

 `graphs`: A tuple of bigbrother.graphs.Graph subclasses that bigbrother will use to draw graphs.
 Defaults to the value of the BIGBROTHER_GRAPHS setting.

+`group` String that lets you specify a group to group modules by.

 ## Screenshot